 - Add meringue into ground almond mixture in 2 batches.
 Fold in till roughly incorporated, then add in the 2nd batch of meringue.

 - Fold and press out air till mixture is lava-like, falling from raised spatula like fluid, ribbon stage, leaving a Y shape on the raised spatula.

-- Remove about 1 tsp of macaron mixture to tint pink.
-Reserve a small portion of white macaron mixture in another piping bag for the bunny ears.
+- Remove about 1/2 tsp of macaron mixture to tint pink.

 - Pipe out the mixture onto baking paper, doing circles first.
-Bang baking tray on counter top for about 10-20 times.
-Using a toothpick, poke the air bubbles that surface.
-Continue piping the ears for half of the macarons.
+Bang baking tray on counter top for about 10-15 times.
+Using a toothpick, gently poke the air bubbles that surface.
+Pipe the ears for 7 of the macaron shells.
 Leave to dry for about 5 mins before piping the pink portion for ears and nose.
 Let shells dry for 20-45 mins, or until matte and dry.

-- Preheat oven to 150C, bake for 15 mins.
+- Preheat oven to 150C, bake for 17-19 mins.
 I am baking on 2nd lower rack.
-If your bottom heat is not too hot, you can place on lowest rack.
+If your oven’s bottom heat is not too hot, you can place on lowest rack.

 - Remove from oven and cool completely before peeling the macaron shells off the baking paper.
+Decorate as needed.
 Fill with your favourite filling or the mascarpone filling below.

 Berry Mascarpone filling: